neuroinformatics-unit/NeuroBlueprint/docs/source/specification.md

 ## Metadata conventions

-**NeuroBlueprint** projects *may* include metadata, additional text information that that describes the contents of the project.
+**NeuroBlueprint** projects *may* include metadata, additional text information that describes the contents of the project.
 Metadata is included in `metadata.yaml` files placed within project folders.

 See the [metadata](metadata.md) page for more details on our recommended approach.